The URL removal tool is a feature of Google Search Console that you can use to temporarily remove a page from Google.

 How to make a removal permanent

-Setting up a Not found (404) or a 410 (Gone) HTTP status code removes a page from your site.
+Implementing 404 and 410 HTTP status codes removes a page from your site.
 As a result, search engine bots and users won’t be able to access your page.

 Having 404 pages on your website?

-Read my article to learn how to build a custom 404 page for your business.
+Read our article to learn how to build a custom 404 page for your business.

 Add a password